crcn/plugin.js/README.md

 ```

-You can also load in any given bean via `exports.require`:
+You can also load in any given plugin via `exports.require`:

 ```javascript